These dogs can either be fierce guard dogs or cuddly companions, depending on their upbringing. Learn more about this loyal canine.

 When Roman armies headed to Germany on their way to conquer Europe, they brought the Rottweiler's ancestors with them.
 Because there were no refrigerators at the time, the soldiers traveled with their cattle, rather than slaughter the cows for meat before the journey.
 And naturally, they needed assistance keeping their cattle in line.
 The Rottweiler’s ancestors were the perfect dogs for the job thanks to their endurance and strength.
 Along the way, the dogs were also used to guard and carry supplies.

-Eventually, in about 73 AD, the army stopped in the Wurtemberg area of Germany.
-The town that sprung up there filled with villas with red tiled roofs.
+Eventually, in around 73 CE, the army stopped in what's now the German state of Baden-Württemberg.
+The town that sprung up there was filled with villas with red tiled roofs.
 The quaint settlement was known as das Rote Wil—rot for the red tiles, and wil from the Roman word for "villa."
 Later, the town became known as Rottweil.
 The Roman dogs flourished there as herding and guard dogs.
 They eventually interbred with other local dogs to create the modern day Rottweiler.

 The Rottweiler is a German breed, so if you want to pronounce it the German way, it’s rott-vile-er.
 Of course, if you’re in the United States, rott-why-ler is also acceptable.